noorrbutt/Library-Management-System/README.md

 - **Admin Signup** — Creates user account and library in one step
 - **Library-Scoped Login** — Multi-step login: select library → enter credentials → verified ownership
 - **User Profile** — View and edit name, email, phone, date of birth, address, and profile photo
-- **Role-based Access** — All dashboard routes protected.Only Owners of the library can add or remove members
+- **Role-based Access** — All dashboard routes protected.
+Only Owners of the library can add or remove members

 ### 🎨 UI
 - **Metronic 9 Tailwind** — Clean, minimal admin dashboard theme